seiyria/Types-of-Mania/README.md

    - Rewrite to JS.
    - Support config files, CLI arguments.
    - Update build process to output a pak file w/ the associated config.

-- Version 0.3
-   - pars.py files are still horribly done and need to be reworked, might wait until after I add the rest of the data files to the mod in the next update.
-   - At some point it'd be nice to store all of the class instance stuff as data in a json file instead of copy pasting them all onto the main ene_clas.py script.